 - a.
 Baseline and proposed design models shall include all the energy uses within and associated with the building.
-This includes loads that are not regulated by ASHRAE 90.1, except where explicitly required - b.
+This includes loads that are not regulated by ASHRAE 90.1, except where explicitly required otherwise in the Simulation Guidelines. - b.
 Baseline model shall not include end uses that do not exist in the proposed building.